rubiconmd/api-documentation/source/index.html.md

 ]
 ```

 RubiconMD uses an OAuth2 workflow for obtaining the access tokens needed for API access.

 To make an access token request, valid API keys are required.
-To request or cycle your API keys, please contact [Michael](mailto: michael@rubiconmd.com?Subject=Rubicon%20API%20Keys).
+To request or cycle your API keys, please contact [Tim](mailto: tim@rubiconmd.com?Subject=Rubicon%20API%20Keys).

-RubiconMD API requires a valid access token to be included within the parameters for all API requests to the server:
+RubiconMD API requires that the valid access token is sent on the request headers for API requests to the server:

-`?access_token="AAAAAA"`

 <aside class="notice">
 For security, all access_tokens expire in two hours.